antarctica/lantern/docs/models.md

 Item aliases provide a way to create additional URLs for an item with more useful values, such as a slugified title or existing codes or shorthand.

-Aliases are defined as Record identifiers using the `alias.data.bas.ac.uk` namespace.
+Aliases are defined as Record identifiers using the `alias.lantern.data.bas.ac.uk` namespace.
 Values are prefixed by a pluralised term related to the Record hierarchy level (e.g. `collections/foo` for a collection record).
 See the [Record requirements](#record-requirements) section for allowed prefixes and other requirements.